sbonaretti/timeSavers/HowTo_makeVideos.md

 Nice youtube channel: https://www.youtube.com/channel/UCUyUBvmOh4JGVmVIigbYG7A/videos
 - Record screen using QuickTime: https://www.youtube.com/watch?v=mLyPrblmPp4
 - Edit video using iMovie
+  - Projects -> Click on the `+`
+  - Drag and drop videos
+  - To cut: position the line to the place of interest and then

 ## To record terminal  (not used)